-Too bad we all can’t fall asleep on our DC’s drop table and stay there all night.
-The good news is that your DC can complement chiropractic for neck pain, chiropractic for shoulder pain and back pain chiropractic with recommendations for optimal sleeping positions, supportive mattresses, ergonomic pillows and breathing exercises to strengthen the soft tissues that cause snoring.
+Your DC can complement your back pain chiropractic adjustments, chiropractic for neck pain or chiropractic for shoulder pain with sleep hygiene recommendations, supportive mattresses, ergonomic pillows and breathing exercises to strengthen the soft tissues that cause snoring.

 In order to get the minimal 7 hours of sleep you need, try following the 10-3-2-1 rule before bed:

 Finally, before snuggling in, stretch in any way that’s comfortable for you, then try this 4-7-8 breathing exercise:

 Just like other breathing exercises, practice this technique for a few minutes then increase the time as you get comfortable with it (you may even drift off before you can finish).

 Check in with your nearest Chiro One doctor at one of our welcoming open-plan clinics across the country.
 They’ll explore the root cause of your pain with a thorough exam, then personalize a care plan — a combination of gentle chiropractic adjustments and active therapies.